MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 }
 ```

-If you are a normal person and not bighead you will most probably use `typedef` to name the type of such functions so the code is more readable and understandable.
-In newer versions of C++ there are also anonymous functions, combinators (`for_each`, `transform`, `filter`, ...), functors.
+If you are a normal person and not a bighead, you will most probably use `typedef` to name the type of such functions so the code is more readable and understandable.
+In newer versions of C++, there are also anonymous functions, combinators (`for_each`, `transform`, `filter`, ...), functors.
 Then you can of course use simpler functional concepts such as closures or recursion.

 ```cpp
 typedef int(*binOperation)(const int, const int);  /* I am not a bighead */